Onsite and Virtual Education

 • Recognizing and managing conflicts of interest

-• A checklist of the most important steps in the investigation process
+• A checklist important steps in the investigation process

 • Managing reappointment during the course of an investigation